hanielbaez/docs-1/datasets/publishing-data-to-index.md

 You can share your datasets with others by publishing them to Index.

-To publish a Dataset, visit your Drive, select the data you want to publish, and click publish.
+To publish a Dataset, visit your hDrive, select the data you want to publish, and click publish.

 ![Publish Datasets](../.gitbook/assets/data_publish.webp)